Attribute Entry Names and Values

 An attribute’s value may be assigned by default when the value is left empty in an attribute entry or the value may be assigned explicitly by the user.
 The type of value an attribute accepts and whether it uses a default value, has multiple built-in values, accepts a user-defined value, or requires a value to be explicitly assigned depends on the attribute.

 Many built-in attributes have one or more built-in values.
 One of these values may be designated as the attribute’s default value.
-The AsciiDoc processor will fall back to this default value if you set the attribute but leave the value blank.
+The AsciiDoc processor will fall back to this default value if you set the attribute but leave the value empty.
 Additionally, the processor automatically sets numerous built-in attributes at processing time and assigns them their default values unless you explicitly unset the attribute or assign it another value.
 For instance, the processor automatically sets all of the character replacement attributes.

 If you want to use the non-default value of a built-in attribute, you need to set it and assign it an alternative value.